daifu/gitty/README.rst

 Installation
 ============

-Put it in your server where gitosis is hosted like deploying a normal app. :-)
+Put it in your server where gitosis is hosted, just like deploying a normal app. :-)

 Authors
 =======